Katherine, Northern Territory: Districts

 The central business district of Katherine is set 350 metres from the banks of the Katherine River.
 The township services the regional centres of Pine Creek, Mataranka, Borooloola, Daly River and Timber Creek.

 The RAAF Tindal Base is located 17 km from Katherine and plays a significant role in the local economy.
 Tindal Airbase officially opened on 1 October 1988.

-Katherine is quite a large city by its land area, despite the low combined population of around 10,000 people.

 The Katherine Town Council (municipality) Zone extends from Flora River Junction in the West to Maranboy in the East and from the Fergusson River in the North to the Sturt Plateau in the South.

 Other shire zones in the Katherine Region are the Victoria Daly and the Roper Gulf shires.

-Traditional lands of the area include the Wardaman, Jawoyn and Dagoman aboriginal land trusts.
+Traditional lands of the area include the dagomon Wardaman, and Jawoyn aboriginal land trusts.

 The township itself is a convergence zone of these traditional lands.

 Wardaman country occupies areas to the west of Katherine, from Manbulloo (around Limestone Creek) to eastern parts of the Victoria River District.

 Jawoyn country occupies areas to the east of Katherine from Lansdowne to the southern edge of Kakadu National Park, including Nitmiluk National Park, Barunga, Beswick and south-western Arnhem Land.

 Dagoman country occupies areas to the south of Katherine, from Leach Lagoon, the Upper King River, the Dry River and across to the Warlock Ponds near Mataranka.